ZebinRen/2025-iiswc-vectordb-bench-artifact-public/README.md

 We also provide all the traces, which can be used to plot the results with the existing traces.
 All the traces from the papers are under results directory.

 Note: Due to the file size limitation, the I/O traces are not included in this github repository.
-The I/O traces can be downloaded from the [xx](hx).
+The I/O traces can be downloaded from the Zenodo: [https://doi.org/10.5281/zenodo.16916496](https://doi.org/10.5281/zenodo.16916496).

 Plot the figures with existing traces: